dcjones/mk/README.md

   1. A clean, modern implementation in Go, that doesn't depend on the whole Plan 9 stack.
+  1. Parallel by default.
+Modern computers can build more than one C file at a time.
+Cases that should not be run in parallel are the exception.
+Use `-p=1` if this is the case.
   1. Use Go regular expressions, which are perl-like.
 The original mk used plan9 regex, which few people know or care to learn.
   1. Allow blank lines in recipes.
 A recipe is any indented block of text, and